Avoid COVID-19 Scams

 Stimulus Check Scams

-There also scams regarding the recent stimulus checks being sent to millions of Americans.
+There are also scams regarding the recent stimulus checks being sent to millions of Americans.
 If you receive calls, emails, or other communications claiming to be from the Treasury Department and offering COVID-19 related grants or stimulus payments in exchange for personal financial information, or an advance fee, or charge of any kind, including the purchase of gift cards, please do not respond.
 These are scams.